 |Practical Test 3

-Project Demonstrations will be held on Tuesday and Wednesday in Study Week.
+Project Demonstrations will be held in Study Week.
 Exact dates and times will be posted on Moodle closer to the time.

 Class attendance is expected.
 The course notes provided are not comprehensive; additional material will be covered in class.
 You are responsible for all material covered in class.